Basketball at the 2014 Asian Games

 Basketball was one of the 36 sports featured at the 17th Asian Games 2014, which took place in Incheon, South Korea on 20 September – 3 October 2014.
 The event was held at the 7,406 seat Samsan World Gymnasium, and the 5,158 seat Hwaseong Indoor Arena.

+The tournament did not follow FIBA eligibility rules allowing players who obtained citizenship of their national teams to play, but it did impose a three-year residency requirement.